kenneth-1203/2amrecords/README.md

 - [ ] Create UI for the rest of the pages
 - [x] Create user registration form
 - [x] Setup authentication with Firebase authentication
-- [ ] Create admin panel for creating new products, uploading images, etc
-- [ ] Handle user actions: add to cart, checkout, save cart, etc
+- [X] Handle user actions: add to cart, checkout, save cart, etc
 - [ ] Integrate Stripe payment gateway
 - [x] Setup testing environment for Firebase collections and Firebase storage
 - [ ] Create user profile page with information (delivery status, track orders, pending orders, order history)
+- [x] Create guest buy feature (no authentication)

 ### Priority: MEDIUM
-- [ ] Ensure all components and pages are mobile-friendly
+- [X] Ensure all components and pages are mobile-friendly
 - [x] Change current product list UI (create custom slider or wrapper for the list of products)
 - [ ] Show similar products based on the categories attached to the product from product details page
 - [x] Create carousel for product lists